swiftcoder2020/milestone_project_1/README.md

 Previous reasonable experience in website development a decade ago has enabled me to benefit to an advantage for this milestone project in that I had already established a site structure, which is required as standard when undertaking the planning preparations to construct a website, and to this day as of September 2020, this is no different given that it relates to the organisational and navigational schemas within the course.

-With reference to the below link to the wireframe of the site structure via Balsamiq, I had originally thought of creating 7 webpages in total, however on reflection it was best that from a content perspective, this should be reduced to 4 webpages retaining the simplicity and these consist of:
+With reference to the below link to the wireframe of the site structure via Balsamiq, I had originally thought of creating 7 webpages in total, however on reflection it was best that from a content perspective, this should be reduced to 4 webpages in a basic hierarchical tree structure retaining the simplicity and these consist of:

 **[Website Portfolio Site Structure](https://github.com/swiftcoder2020/ms1_portfolio_project/blob/master/wireframes/website-portfolio-sitemap.png)**